Photo: Kristin Bae Mysen

 Herborg Kråkevik is famous for her ability to preserve Norwegian/Scandinavian culture, and with this magazine she has renewed a long forgotten tradition.
 Juleroser has not been published since 1944.
 The magazine contains a brilliant mix; from traditional fairy tales, the Christmas gospel to newly written contemporary short stories and Christmas carols contributed by some of the most well-known authors and composers.
 In addition several artists have included their art work in the magazine.
 Aud Gloppen/ Blæst is responsible for the graphic design and Bit Vejle has made the cover (2017).
 This is how Herbert Kråkevik presented the first issue of Juleroser in 2015, and this is how she did it this year.

 Herborg Kråkevik is something of a story herself, a beloved multi-talented artist with a warm heart; she sings, she acts, she performs comedies and parodies.
 She is also known for preserving Norwegian folksongs, besides having thrown numerous shows such as Me and Edith (Piaf).
-Watch a good example of her work here and a favorite of mine from here where she plays against another great Norwegian comedian Robert Stoltenberg.
+Watch a favorite of mine from here where she plays against another great Norwegian comedian Robert Stoltenberg.

-Juleroser can be purchased in any bookstores in Norway, or ordered from here.
+Juleroser can be purchased in any bookstores in Norway.